816-300-9012|info@gatewaywoundcare.com|Public intake by phone, email, or form

 Schedule Pressure Ulcer Care in Kansas City

-Call us, submit a referral, or fax patient info.
+Call us, submit a referral, or email the basics.
 We confirm coverage and schedule within 24–48 hours throughout the KC MO metro.